BijayMohanty12/Kotlin-Project/README.md

 * Understanding about Adapater concept, understand full about clickable event and textwatcher
 * take complex reference of Unit Convertor  google website

+ ## 4. IntentDataPassingDemo

+*Date: 2024-3-10*

+**What I learned from this demo:**

+* Learned about implicit and explict intent
+* learned how to pass the data from one  Activity to another Activity by using Paracable concept